Monthly Archives: July 2020

 https://patch.com/new-jersey/hasbrouckheights/friends-merchants-series-bejay-drugs-tradition-and-ole6071c843e

 The last merchant I pass on my way home is Jerry’s Barber Shop at 406 Boulevard, which has been here since the 1920’s when Jerry’s father ran the business.
 Jerry has been cutting my hair since 1988 and is one of the only people I trust to do it correctly.
 I even waited for trips home from Hawaii, Guam and California when I lived in those places to get my hair cut.
 A haircut here is still $14.00 and he does an excellent job.
-I highly recommend him.
+Jerry unfortunately has since retired in 2024.

 https://www.bestprosintown.com/nj/hasbrouck-heights/jerrys-barber-shop-/